aquasecurity/trivy/README.md

 # Continuous Integration (CI)

-Scan your image built in Travis CI/CircleCI.
-The test will fail if a vulnerability is found.
-When you don't want to fail the test, specify `--exit-code 0` .
+Scan your image automatically as part of your CI workflow, failing the workflow if a vulnerability is found.
+When you don't want to fail the test, specify `--exit-code 0`.

-Since in automated scenarios such as CI/CD you only interested in the end result, and not the full report, use the `--light` flag to optimize for this scenario and get fast results.
+Since in automated scenarios such as CI/CD you are only interested in the end result, and not the full report, use the `--light` flag to optimize for this scenario and get fast results.

+## GitHub Actions

+- Here is the [Trivy Github Action](https://github.com/aquasecurity/trivy-action) (currently Experimental)
+- The Microsoft Azure team have written a [container-scan action](https://github.com/Azure/container-scan) that uses Trivy and Dockle
+- For full control over the options specified to Trivy, this [blog post](https://blog.aquasec.com/devsecops-with-trivy-github-actions) describes adding Trivy into your own GitHub action workflows

 ## Travis CI